LSA vs Google Ads for Contractors: Which One Books More Jobs in 2026?

 Run Google Ads when you need volume control, want to target specific zip codes or services with granular keyword intent, or you’re running seasonal promotions that go beyond what LSA’s category structure allows.
 Non-branded search at $149 per lead only pencils out when your average ticket is high enough to absorb it.

-Run both when you’re in a high-competition market, your LSA budget caps out before noon, and you have a CSR or office manager who answers every call within two minutes.
+Run both when you are in a high-competition market, your LSA budget caps out before noon, and you have a CSR or office manager who answers every call within two minutes.
 Splitting budget between the two channels fills the gaps each platform creates on its own.
+The typical contractor split among those running both is 60% LSA / 40% Google Ads - for trade-specific budget benchmarks and starting monthly spend by trade, see our LSA budget benchmarks by trade.

 The Number That Should Drive Your Decision